danbev/learning-ai/notes/llama-kv-cache.md

                         model.layers[il].wo, model.layers[il].bo,
                         Kcur, Vcur, Qcur, KQ_mask, n_tokens, kv_head, n_kv, kq_scale, cb, il);
 ```
-Notice here that the Roped Key and Query tensors are created and then being
+Notice here that the roped Key and Query operations are created and then being
 passed into `llm_build_kv`.

 There are a lot of parameters passed to `llm_build_kv` but if we look through